 Establish a Rapport with the Seller

 When a seller is flooded with financially comparable offers, sometimes the choice comes down to emotion.
 Think about including a letter to the seller to go along with your offer.
 Your real estate agent may be able to share some background about the seller with you so you can establish common ground.
 Tell them a bit about yourself and explain what you love about their home and neighborhood.
-If you’ve made a strong offer financially, this level of personalization may very well be the defining factor that sets you out among the rest.
+If you’ve made a strong offer financially, this level of personalization may very well be the defining factor that will allow you to stand out among the rest.

 Are you ready to get serious about homebuying?
 Consult one of our qualified Loan Officers today to explore your mortgage options!